 These products have a type of poly coating that the sublimation dye sublimates into.

 When it comes to fabric, tote bags, or shirts, you can use most light-colored polyester shirts or shirts with high polyester to other material ratios.
 The higher the polyester on a light color shirt the brighter the ink will come out.
-Make sure to check out my post all about sublimating on shirts for more info.
+Make sure to check out my post all about sublimating on shirts for more info on sublimating dark shirts or a cotton shirt.

 You can find some of my favorite sublimation products at my Amazon storefront here.